Are we Seeking Safety Via Disconnection?

 When we feel threatened our bodies, however civilised, will instinctually respond.

 In the insecurity of invasion, rejection or chaos, our bodies will want first to fight or flight.
-But if we reason against this instinct or the actions are not physically available for us, we are left with stop feeling and shut down.
+But if we reason against this instinct or the actions are not physically available for us, we are left with less feeling and shut down.
 Another variation is "to please" and fit in - no matter the outer circumstances we are merging with.

 In the societal context of today - the pandemics, climate change, financial insecurity, toxic institutions, natural disasters, violence, etc - this may be the best we can do, as it seems to not make it worse for everyone.
 And maybe even, we believe that makes it okay.